 This section is normative.

 The locQualityIssueType attribute provides a basic level of interoperability between different localization quality assurance systems.
 It offers a list of high-level quality issue types common in automatic and human localization quality assessment.
 Tools can map their internal types to these types in order to exchange information about the kinds of issues they identify and take appropriate action even if another tool does not know the specific issues identified by the generating tool.

+The scope column in the following table identifies whether the issue type applies to the source text (“S”), target text (“T”) or both (“S or T”).

 The values listed in the following table are allowed for locQualityIssueType.
 The values a tool implementing the data category produces for the attribute must match one of the values provided in this table and must be semantically accurate.
 If a tool can map its internal values to these types it must do so and must use the value other, which is reserved strictly for values that cannot be mapped to these values.